dopesaur/fuzzy-cms/README.md

 ./bin/build.sh
 ```

-To build everything.
+To build everything (core and two themes).

-## "No, thanks, I'll take built ones."
+## "No, thanks, I'll take two compressed ones."

-There are also already builded files are in `build` directory.
+There are also already built files which are located in `build` directory.

 * `index.php` is core file
 * `themes/default.php` is default template
 * `themes/admin.php` is admin template

-To install, you need to copy those files (`index.php` and folder `themes`) to your website folder.
+To install this CMS, you need to copy those files (`index.php` and folder `themes`) to your website folder.

 Then you need to copy `content` and `assets` directories to your new website.